 What is Infectious Coryza?

 Infectious coryza is a widespread, highly contagious upper respiratory disease in chickens caused by the bacteria Avibacterium paragallinarum.
 Typical symptoms include sneezing, facial swelling, watery eyes, and difficulty breathing.
 Infections strike fast but can be treated with antibiotics.
 Chickens usually recover after 7-11 days.

-The disease is a worldwide treat for chicken owners and affects chickens of all ages.
+The disease is a worldwide threat for chicken owners and affects chickens of all ages.
 Many chicken owners encounter the condition at least once in their life.

 Coryza can be fatal.
-Mortality is generally low but can be up to 20%, where one bird in five won't make it is realistic.
+Mortality is generally low but can be up to 20%, where one bird in five won’t make it.
 However, multiple antibiotics are effective against coryza.

 Symptoms of Infectious Coryza